CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 6. Remote TEP device (ESXi03) receives and decapsulates the Geneve encapsulated packet.
 7. The traffic forwarded to the destination VM4 based on the VNI inside the Geneve header.

-# Virtualized and Bare-Metal Server Environment
+# Virtualized and bare metal Server Environment

-This use-case covers VMware virtualized environment with the need to connect to a Bare-Metal (BM) server.
+This use-case covers VMware virtualized environment with the need to connect to a bare metal (BM) server.
 This could the when the virtualized environment deployed as part of an already existing fabric (brownfield) and VMs need to communicate with a legacy or any other server which doesn't run VMs (not part of the virtualized world).

 In cases where VMs needs to communicate with non-NSX (bare metal) servers an [NSX Edge](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.0/installation/GUID-5EF2998C-4867-4DA6-B1C6-8A6F8EBCC411.html) deployment is required.
 The NSX Edge is a gateway between the virtualized Geneve overlay and the outside physical underlay.
 It acts as TEP `device0` and as underlay router by establishing BGP (or OSPF) peering with the underlay fabric to route traffic in and out of the virtualized environment.